The Cashew is native to Brazil which is still a major grower, though

 shell.
 Once broken out of their shells they have about the same size

-and consistency as pine nuts, but an almond flavor.
-They are generally
+and soft consistency as pine nuts, but a flavor compared to almonds

 Attribution-ShareAlike v3.0 Unported attribution required.